 The Equality Act provides a power to make regulations imposing duties on public bodies to support better performance of the general duty; these are known as the Specific Public Sector Equality Duties and are different in England, Scotland and Wales.

-The Public Sector Equality Duties in Wales which came in to force on 6th April 2011 included a requirement for public authorities (including Local Authorities and Schools) to develop and publish a Strategic Equality Plan by 2nd April 2012 that contained Equality Objectives and included information on the engagement process carried out in order to identify these.
+The Public Sector Equality Duties in Wales which came in to force on 6th April 2011 included a requirement for public authorities (including Local Authorities and Schools) to develop and publish a Strategic Equality Plan every 4 years that contains equality objectives and information on the engagement process carried out in order to identify these.

-An Action Plan has been developed in line with the Council’s Performance Management Arrangements.
-Progress will be monitored in the same way and at the same time as the Council’s priority and business plans.
+An action plan has been developed in line with the Council’s Performance Management Arrangements.
+Progress will be monitored in the same way and at the same time as the Council’s delivery plans.

-If you would like more information on the Scheme or would like a copy of the Scheme in an alternative format or language please contact the Equality and Diversity Team on 01443 424170 or e mail email@example.com.
+If you would like more information on the SEP or would like a copy of the SEP in an alternative format or language please contact the Equality and Diversity Team on 01443 444531 or e mail email@example.com.